Skip to content

 RetransmissionYes, at increasing intervals

 GOOSE bypasses IP entirely for minimum latency.
-Like PROFINET RT, GOOSE cannot be routed.
+Like PROFINET RT, GOOSE is unroutable.
 Keep GOOSE traffic within a single VLAN.

-Sampled Values (SV) carry digitized current and voltage measurements from Merging Units to protection relays, requiring less than 1 ms latency.
+Sampled Values (SV) carry digitized current and voltage measurements from Merging Units to protection relays.
+SV requires less than 1 ms latency.
 Both GOOSE and SV require network redundancy (HSR or PRP) and sub-microsecond time synchronization via IEEE 1588 PTP.

 Hirschmann MACH series switches are certified for IEC 61850 applications.

-IEEE 1588 PTP (Precision Time Protocol) provides sub-microsecond time synchronization across Ethernet networks.
-It is required for IEC 61850 Sampled Values, PROFINET IRT, and TSN.
+IEEE 1588 PTP (Precision Time Protocol) delivers sub-microsecond time synchronization across Ethernet networks.
+IEC 61850 Sampled Values, PROFINET IRT, and TSN require PTP.

 TermDefinition

-Grandmaster ClockThe PTP master clock, typically GPS-synchronized; distributes time to all devices
+Grandmaster ClockThe PTP master clock, typically GPS-synchronized.
+The Grandmaster Clock distributes time to the other devices.

-Transparent ClockA switch mode that compensates for forwarding delay in PTP timestamps
+Transparent ClockA switch mode compensating for forwarding delay in PTP timestamps

-Boundary ClockA switch mode that terminates PTP on one side and re-originates it on the other
+Boundary ClockA switch mode terminating PTP on 1 side and re-originating PTP on the other

 Hirschmann switches support IEEE 1588v2 PTP with hardware timestamping for sub-microsecond accuracy.